The franklin scholars beacon programme

 Our literacy programme has been developed over five years in fifty schools across England.
 This year-long programme relates directly to the Y7 literacy curriculum (but can be adjusted for other year groups) while building in activities that help students develop important social and emotional skills.
 Our literacy curriculum can be selected as a stand-alone programme for 30 students or a double-programme for 60 students.
 Supported by an older student (a ‘Franklin Scholar’), the resources and structured sessions help mentees in their literacy skills while improving their transition into secondary school.

-As with our literacy programme, our year-long numeracy programme works to improve student academic performance as well as a range of social and emotional skills.
+Our year-long numeracy programme works to improve student academic performance as well as a range of social and emotional skills.
 Our numeracy curriculum can be selected as a stand-alone programme for 30 students or a double-programme for 60 students.
 Supported by an older student (a ‘Franklin Scholar’), the resources and structured sessions help younger students develop the core number skills they’ll need to succeed in their maths lessons (the activities relate to the Y7 maths curriculum but can be adjusted to other year groups), and to make sure they have the proper baseline for their secondary school careers.

 A year-round programme, the scope of impact grows as we continue to work with our partner schools year on year, and as Franklin Scholars becomes embedded in the school.
 If you'd like to hear more about how we can work with schools on a longer-term basis, please get in touch.